oliveiraleo/mnc_NWDAF/VMs-setup.md

 ### Ping machine

 As the ping utility comes by default on the OS, this is the easiest machine to setup.
-Once the system is installed, just run the first two commands from the [prerequisites section](./VMs-setup.md#prerequisites).
+Once the system is installed, just run the first three commands from the [prerequisites section](./VMs-setup.md#prerequisites).

 ### Webserver machine

 For this machine we will use the free5GC website.
-After the OS is setup, follow the instructions on [its repo README file](https://github.com/free5gc/free5gc.github.io#readme).
+After the OS is setup (and the three commands from the [prerequisites section](./VMs-setup.md#prerequisites) are executed), follow the instructions below which are based on [its repo README file](https://github.com/free5gc/free5gc.github.io#readme).

 **TIP:** To better compatibility, install the pip requirements inside a python venv and use this env to run the webserver